 buy online things (i.e., video game enhancements & digital subscriptions for premium services)

-use real life as a distraction to their digital lives
+use real life as a distraction from their digital lives

 Native Analogs buy physical objects to improve their daily lives.